mkoertgen/hello.nplant/ReadMe.md

 # Hello.NPlant

-An example on how to use [NPlant](https://github.com/nplant/nplant) & [mkdocs](http://www.mkdocs.org/) for generating documentation & class diagrams in a CI-friendly way.
+An example on *Continuous Documentation* - introducing a feedback loop for documentation as part of your build.
+This example shows how you can generate

+- full blown documentation using [mkdocs](http://www.mkdocs.org/)
+- architectural documentation that lives with your code using [NPlant](https://github.com/nplant/nplant) & [plantuml](http://plantuml.com/)
+- UI sketches & prototypes for use cases with [Salt](http://plantuml.com/salt.html)

 ## Install